Essential facts you need to know about Clearing

-We’ll invite you to join our pre-arrival Facebook group.
+You'll be invited you to join the CCCU Students Facebook group.
 This will put you in touch with everyone starting in September – so you can meet with people who are going to be on your course, living in your university accommodation or on the same commute!

-To help you through the orientation and registration process, you'll be provided with a student mentor who will be your first point of contact and a warm welcome into our community.
+To help you through the orientation and registration process, you can request a student mentor who can be your first point of contact and a warm welcome into our community.

 We offer a range of foundation year courses.
 A foundation year is the first year of a four-year course and introduces you to university and to your chosen subject.
 It's the perfect way for you to develop self-confidence, knowledge, skills and understanding to support you through further study.